-In this paper, we are concerned with 2-replaceability.
+In this paper, we will be mainly concerned with 2-replaceable plumbings.
 The first result is a classification of 2-replaceable linear plumbings.
 Note that there are infinitely many linear plumbings that have Euler characteristic 2, namely the disk bundles over $S^2$.
-We call such plumbings \textit{trivially 2-replaceable}.
+We call such plumbings \textit{trivially} 2-replaceable.
 Starting with one of these disk bundles we can easily construct infinitely many 2-replaceable linear plumbings by plumbing these disk bundles with 1-replaceable linear plumbings (since the latter can be rationally blown down, reducing the Euler characteristic to 2).
-If a 2-replaceable linear plumbing is of this form, we say that it is \textit{degenerate}.
 These are the plumbings shown in Theorem \ref{thm:main}$(a)$.
-Since these are easy to construct, we are more interested in families of 2-replaceable linear plumbings that are \textit{nondegenerate} such as those in Theorem \ref{thm:main}$(b)-(d)$.
+Since these are easy to construct, we are more interested in families of 2-replaceable linear plumbings that are not of this form, such as those in Theorem \ref{thm:main}$(b)-(d)$.